Robert Perks

 Initially this new practice was titled "Corser, Fowler and Perks".
 When Fowler`s Wolverhampton-based partner Charles Corser retired in December 1878, this was simplified to "Fowler and Perks" One of the practice`s earliest clients was a second cousin of Perks`s father: George Perks of Perry Barr, Birmingham and Llandudno (1824-1892).
 In July 1875 George was described as being "the principal mover" in the scheme to equip Llandudno with a "Grand Promenade Pier", assisted by R.W.
 Perks of "Messrs.
 Corser, Fowler, and Perks".
 The only-recently-qualified R.W.
 Perks registered a limited liability company to take carriage of the scheme, organized the issuance of a prospectus by that company, and navigated the scheme through the Parliamentary process required for the Pier`s authorization.
 His work on the Llandudno Pier scheme led to Perks being commissioned for other work in North Wales including managing the negotiations required for the promotion and passage of the two Conway Bridge Acts of 1878.
 These Acts took the Conway Suspension Bridge out of ownership by the British central government and put it into the hands of a local body of bridge commissioners, thus allowing for substantial reductions in the tolls charged for using the bridge.
 His success with this project led to Perks being commissioned for his first ventures into the organizing of financial arrangements for the building of new railways.

 In March 1878 Perks was elected an Associate of the Institution of Civil Engineers.
 Among the sponsors of his nomination were the engineers for the Llandudno Pier project (James Brunlees and Alexander McKerrow) and John Dixon, the contractor responsible for that project.

 In April 1878, Perks married Edith, the youngest daughter of William Mewburn (1817-1900).
 The best man at this wedding was John Lawson Walton.
-The couple spent their honeymoon in Ventnor, Isle of White.
+The couple spent their honeymoon in Ventnor, Isle of Wight.
 They lived at "Claverley", Lubbock Road, Chislehurst, Kent from 1878 to 1894, then moving to 11 Kensington Palace Gardens - which remained their principal residence until Perks`s death.
 Perks retained ownership of the Chislehurst property after moving out in 1894.
 In the 1921 census Perks`s son and his American-born wife Neysa (nee Cheney) were recorded as living there.

 In 1878, Perks attended the Wesleyan Methodist Conference held in Bradford, as one of the first cohort of Lay Representatives to be admitted to attend the Conference.
 He was the second youngest of those 240 Lay Representatives.
 In 1881 he was the Wesleyan Representative on the Editorial Committee of the Proceedings of the first Oecumenical Methodist Conference, held at the City Road Chapel, London.

 On 31 August 1881, Perks was formally appointed solicitor of London`s Metropolitan Railway Company.
 Sir Edward Watkin had engaged him as legal adviser to the company`s board of directors in June 1880, following friction between the board and the company`s then solicitors Messrs.
 Burchell and Co.
 The company had given Burchells six months` notice of the termination of their engagement on 17 August 1881.